wuyingki/WorkBetter/README.md

 On every pipeline execution, the code goes through the following steps:

-1. Code is pulled from Github, built, tested and deployed to Kubernetes
+1. Code is pulled from GitHub, built, tested and deployed to Kubernetes
 2. The Docker image is pushed to the internal Oracle Container Registry
 3. The application is then tested
 3. If passed, the image will be pulled from the registy and deployed to the Kubernetes cluster